 “As you know, this company rewards the most hardworking employee of the year.
-This is a title that is determined by the top management of this company.
+This is a title determined by the top management of this company.
 I have won and retained this title for three consecutive years.
-This means that the company itself is evident that I am doing a great job.
-I would also like to be given a chance to increase profitability by leading and training other employees on how to implement these working strategies.”
+This means that the company is evident that I am doing a great job.
+I would also like to be given a chance to increase profitability by leading and training other employees to implement these working strategies.”

-12. Tell Us About What You Know About The Position You Are Aspiring.
+12. Tell Us What You Know About The Position You Are Aspiring.

-Here, the interviewer wants to know the knowledge you have on the post that you are aspiring to.
+Here, the interviewer wants to know the knowledge you have on the post you aspire to.
 Talk about what is expected of a candidate in that position.

-“When I am promoted to this post, there are a number of duties and responsibilities that I will be expected to conduct as a leader.
+“When I am promoted to this post, there are several duties and responsibilities that I will be expected to conduct as a leader.
 These are the duties and responsibilities;

 i) Coaching, training, and mentoring my team